 The following is a list of data input and planning deadlines for each planning period: 2018-2019 Milestones; Phase III WIPs; and 2020-2021 Milestones.

 2018-2019 Milestones Data Input and Planning Deadlines

+Please note jurisdictions were not required to submit 2018-2019 numeric milestones.
+Due to this, the 2018 and 2019 numeric progress will only be used for producing the reducing pollution indicator.

-December 3, 2018 - Jurisdictions submit final 2018 progress data to CBPO.
+December 3, 2018 - Jurisdictions submit final 2018 progress data and any updates to BMP Verification Program Plans describing new data sources and changes to methods of tracking to CBPO.

-December 3, 2018 – January 31, 2019 - CBPO QA/QC 2018 progress data, including verification.
+December 3, 2018 – January 31, 2019 – CBPO and jurisdictions will conduct extensive, cooperative QA/QC review of 2018 progress data, including verification.

-January 15, 2019 - Jurisdictions submit interim progress for 2018-2019 programmatic milestones to EPA.
+Winter 2019 – EPA conducts check-in meetings with jurisdictions on progress for 2018 -2019 programmatic milestones.

 February 8, 2019 – CBPO finalizes 2018 progress model assessment.
+Jurisdictions finalize BMP Verification Program Plans.
+QAPPs will then be posted publicly shortly thereafter, allowing time for signatures.

-December 1, 2019 - Jurisdictions submit final 2019 progress data to CBPO.
+December 1, 2019 - Jurisdictions submit final 2019 progress data and any updates to BMP Verification Program Plans describing new data sources and changes to methods of tracking to CBPO.

-December 1, 2019 – January 31, 2020 - CBPO QA/QC 2019 progress data, including verification.
+December 1, 2019 – January 31, 2020 - CBPO and jurisdictions will conduct extensive, cooperative QA/QC review of 2019 progress data, including verification.

 January 15, 2020 - Jurisdictions submit final progress for 2018-2019 programmatic milestones to EPA.

 February 8, 2020 – CBPO finalizes 2019 progress model assessment.
+Jurisdictions finalize BMP Verification Program Plans.
+QAPPs will then be posted publicly shortly thereafter, allowing time for signatures.

 Phase III WIP Development Input and Planning Deadlines